INSTRUCTIONS FOR FINAL PREPARATION

 - [ ] Fill out source code release, and sent as well (but only necessary if you are releasing source code in an online appendix).

-- [ ] Forward announcement to any special mailing lists or newsgroups.
+- [ ] After publicaiton, you can forward announcement to any special mailing lists or newsgroups.

 Once a paper has been accepted for publication in JAIR, you should follow the procedure outlined below.
 The final version of your manuscript is due to us *within two months* of the acceptance date.
 If you require more than two months, please request an extension from the editor.

 - Please let us know, as soon as possible with an email response to the editor and a CC to firstname.lastname@example.org if you object to your paper appearing in JAIR's (soon-to-be-released) "Articles in Press" section in its current, accepted form.
 Note that the page will indicate that this is not the final form of the paper, but allows other authors to read this version and start citing it.

 - You should make any final changes required by the editor, and also format your article according to the JAIR style.
 We have JAIR Latex style files and sample files (including Word, LaTeX, and LaTeX2e) available.(We request that you use LaTex if possible.)
 If you want to format your article in Word, you can contact the managing editor for sample articles written in Word by previous authors.

 Authors are responsible for correctly formatting their article.
 If you wish we can recommend professionals who will do this for you for a fee.
 Here are things to check, *before* you send us your article:

 - Capitalize section and subsection titles.